lyeyixian/acfirst-ordering/README.md

 2. Navigate to the `service-worker` directory: `cd service-worker`
 3. Install the dependencies: `pip install -r requirements.txt`
 4. Start the service worker: `python worker.py`
+5. Follow the instructions on the Command Line Output

 ## Contributing